shirelepfl/CMT-Project/Report.md

 - $\lambda_0$ * 1.4 : Exercise strengthens immune surveillance by increasing NK cell activity, boosting T-cell responses, and improving tumor recognition, which enhances immune-driven tumor killing.
 A 40% increase matches observed exercise-induced NK cell improvements.

-For each value, we used sources that are presented in the README file.
+For each coefficient value, we relied on sources listed in the README file.

 Provide citation to literature where appropriate, particularly to compare your approach to existing work (whether it is similar or different).